Skip to content

 My friend, you don’t know what you can offer personally to this society yet, but if you become weak to fight against the social myths then you’ve not learnt anything from Tim Cook, who leads one of the most powerful companies, Apple, as a CEO on the planet.

 If you become weak, what do you learn from Anderson Cooper?
-He is a gay.
+He says that being gay is one of the blessings of his life.

 Every aspiring journalist on the planet wants to be like Anderson Cooper in the field of journalism.